ccbenavides/hide-laravel-files/README.md

 add it in user preferences, if you want to hide some any files.

-this is only for beginners
+this is only for beginners, enjoy it.

 "**/vendor":true,